 But if this basic intuition is wrong, that is, if it is merely the result of cultural conditioning, could it be possible that our other basic beliefs and intuitions, such as our belief in cultural conditioning, are also the result of this same conditioning process?
 If so, it seems this line of reasoning is self-refuting.
 It fails its own test.

 Therefore, it is logical to conclude that there must be an absolute after all — one that transcends cultural conditioning.
 Otherwise, how do we establish and enforce laws, teach our children, etc?
-For each generation to start over and decide it’s own definitions would be chaotic at n best.
+For each generation to start over and decide their own definitions would be chaotic at best.
 There must be a wiser and transcendent source that can determine what is right and what is wrong.
 One which is objective, fair and unbiased.

 Christians believe that if objective principles of right and wrong exist, there must be a foundation for them.
 And the foundation that makes the most sense is the character of a perfect and holy God who provides sure, unwavering, guidelines for social interaction.
-Christians do, however, also believe this God is loving and caring enough to provide a guide, the Holy Spirit, which will help them carry out the principles in their daily lives.
+Christians do, however, also believe this God is loving and caring enough to provide a guide, the Holy Spirit, who will help them carry out the principles in their daily lives.